-- From brand view, click Conversions to open the Conversions tab.
+- From the Brand view, click Conversions to open the Conversions tab.

 - Click New Conversion and enter a Name for your conversion pixel.